ynonp/python-innoviz-2/demo/labs1.md

 2. Write a program that takes a number and print its value in binary

-3. Write a program that takes a log file and print all the error messages from it.
+3. Write a program that takes a log file and print all the error messages from it (An error line is a one having 404 or 408 status).
    Log file example:

 ```